Andreachurchwell/march-madness-bracket-simulator/README.md

 ---

-## 🌟 Next Steps
+## Next Steps

-- compare the model's bracket predictions against the real tournament results once March Madness is finished
+- compare the deterministic bracket and Monte Carlo consensus bracket more directly in the app
-- see which teams or regions the model handled well and where it missed
+- add more polished post-tournament visualizations for misses, round-by-round performance, and champion evaluation
-- define sleeper teams more explicitly from simulation outputs
+- improve the model with stronger team features beyond the current baseline set
-- record a project walkthrough video
+- explore whether simulation-based signals can identify sleeper teams more clearly before the tournament starts

 ---

-## 🤖 AI Assistance
+## AI Assistance

 I used OpenAI tools to help with debugging, refactoring, and explaining parts of the project while I built the bracket simulator, simulation pipeline, and Streamlit app.
 The project design, modeling choices, implementation decisions, and final review were still my responsibility.

 ---

-## 👩‍💻 Author
+## Author

 Andrea Churchwell